AI Visibility SEO

 The most important thing to understand is that AI visibility SEO does not replace dealership SEO.
 It adds another layer.
 Search engines, AI answer tools, and discovery surfaces still need content they can crawl and interpret.
 If the dealership site has weak pages, unclear offers, missing internal links, thin content, or poor technical basics, AI visibility will also be weak.

 That means the first step is not chasing every new AI trend.
 The first step is making the dealership easier to understand.
 Who does it serve?
 What vehicles or services does it offer?
 Where does it operate?
 What makes it trustworthy?
 What should a buyer do next?
-These questions matter for human buyers, Google, and AI systems.
+These questions matter for human buyers, Google, and AI systems, which is why AI visibility work should sit beside practical dealership SEO instead of replacing it.

 Clarify the dealership entity